JohnKNaughton/NYCTaxiDataAnalysis-DSC232R/README.md

   * Improves interpretability of variance structure
   * Has minimal negative impact on performance
   * Since Random Forest models are robust to high-dimensional data, PCA does not dramatically improve performance.
 However, it confirms that the   dataset contains substantial correlated structure.

+## Second Model Conclusion
+Our project implemented a second model incorporating Principal Component Analysis (PCA) for dimensionality reduction prior to supervised learning.

+PCA successfully captured most of the dataset’s variance within a smaller number of components, demonstrating redundancy among engineered features.
+A Random Forest classifier trained on the reduced feature space maintained strong predictive performance, with only a slight decrease in AUC compared to the full-feature model.

+The PCA-based model shows a small shift toward higher bias but remains well-generalized, with minimal train–test performance gap.
+Overall, dimensionality reduction preserved most predictive power while simplifying the feature space and improving computational efficiency.

+This confirms that tipping behavior can be effectively modeled even after substantial dimensional compression.